-Crime and corruption in commercial transactions

-and problems with the implementation of customs regulations also inhibit investment.
-In addition, Russian trade and investment would benefit, for example, from improved dispute resolution mechanisms, the systematic protection of minority stockholders rights, conversion to international accounting standards, and the adoption and adherence by companies to business codes of conduct.
+Crime and corruption in commercial transactions and problems with the implementation of customs regulations also inhibit investment.
+Russian trade and investment would benefit, for example, from improved dispute resolution mechanisms, the systematic protection of minority stockholders rights, conversion to international accounting standards, and the adoption and adherence by companies to business codes of conduct.
 Initiatives are underway to address these shortcomings, either through regulation or government-sponsored voluntary codes of conduct.
 More transparent implementation of customs and taxation regulations is also necessary.

 Adequate conforming legislation and implementing regulations (known as "normative acts") for Production Sharing Agreements (PSAs) continue to be necessary in order for the PSA regime in the oil and gas sector to be complete.
 However, movement on an adequate PSA regime has been slow.
 After a long delay, new PSA legislation was adopted at the beginning of 1999 when the State Duma finally approved remaining necessary legislative components of Russia's PSA framework.
-By the end of 2001, the Russian government had yet to complete drafting the roughly one dozen normative acts necessary to create a functioning regime in Russia.

-The Russian finance and tax ministries oppose PSA implementation on revenue grounds, while nationalists object to the "special treatment" for foreign companies that they believe PSAs grant.
-The Ministry of Finance is complicating coordination of the tax regime in the new Tax Code with the extant PSA law.
-Western energy companies insist that PSA legislation, while not adequate in itself, is a precondition for major Western energy investment in Russia.
-Companies also highlight the importance of harmonizing Russia's draft Tax Code to make it consistent with PSA legislation, as well as the need for the Duma to pass additional "list laws" approving individual projects for PSA development.
-Over \$1 billion invested to date in the Sakhalin II consortium and

-ExxonMobil's announcement that it is proceeding with a \$12 billion development plan for Sakhalin I, both "grandfathered" PSA projects protected from the current struggle over PSA laws, demonstrate the tangible benefits to Russia of foreign energy investment on PSA terms.
+Nationalists (including some Russian oil companies) object to the "special treatment" for foreign companies that they believe PSAs grant.
+The Russian government has submitted to the Duma legislation to amend the tax code to allow PSAs to function, but the legislation was still awaiting its second reading at the end of 2002.
+Meanwhile, opponents of PSA were seeking amendments to the existing PSA law that would greatly inhibit opportunities for the development of PSAs.
+International oil companies insist that PSA legislation, while not sufficient in itself, is a precondition for investment in certain major energy projects in Russia.
+Over \$1 billion invested to date in the Sakhalin II consortium and ExxonMobil's announcement that it is proceeding with a \$12 billion development plan for Sakhalin I, both "grandfathered" PSA projects, demonstrate the tangible benefits to Russia of foreign energy investment on PSA terms.

-Elsewhere in the energy sector, progress and money spent on the \$2.6 billion Caspian Pipeline Consortium project, inaugurated in 2001, shows how decisive Russian government support can be in making mutually-beneficial energy investment projects possible.
-Regulations concerning environmental permitting and pipeline access remain of concern to potential U.S. investors.
+Elsewhere in the energy sector, the \$2.6 billion Caspian Pipeline Consortium (CPC) project, inaugurated in 2001, shows the vulnerability of projects to efforts to violate contracts and/or founding agreements.
+In 2002, the CPC had to resist designation as a "natural monopoly" even though its founding agreements explicitly exempt it from application of the Law on Natural Monopolies.
+In addition, local officials continue to insist that CPC pay port fees, despite the fact that its founding agreements explicitly exempt if from such fees.
+Elsewhere, non-transparent environmental regulations concerning environmental permitting and pipeline access remain of concern to potential U.S. investors.
 Central Bank restrictions on medium-term loans (more than 180 days) of hard currency for the purchase of imported inputs have also presented an obstacle to foreign investment projects in Russia's energy sector.
-Existing PSA legislation retains a 70 percent local content requirement for equipment and requires 80 percent local labor content.
+Existing PSA legislation retains a 70 percent local content requirement for equipment and requires 80 percent local labor.
 There is no reference to the period in which these targets must be achieved, and U.S. companies believe they will be manageable provided that the Russian government develops appropriately flexible regulations.
 A separate PSA amendment limits the total amount of foreign investment to 30 percent of Russia's "strategic" oil reserves.
-The precise meaning and import of this restriction remains unclear.
+The precise meaning and significance of this restriction remains unclear.